You can have confidence in the way we handle your personal information.

 Why is this information necessary?

-This information is collected so that your Aged Care Adviser can help you plan the best supports and services to meet your requirements.
-Your Aged Care Adviser will continue to organise and monitor your supports to ensure that they are meeting your needs.
+This information is collected so that your Aged Care Advisor can help you plan the best supports and services to meet your requirements.
+Your Aged Care Advisor will continue to organise and monitor your supports to ensure that they are meeting your needs.

 We also need your information so that we can properly identify you when we are working together.